 Comic Relief took a pragmatic approach, without requiring that supporting services be independent for every Cloud Foundry app.

 “We gain a lot by sharing a relational database.
-Our current solution can scale vertically to a huge capacity with high availability, so changing that would not get us the same benefits we get from having many PWS app containers,” Light-Hilary said.
+Our current solution can scale vertically to a huge capacity with high availability, so changing that would not get us the same benefits we get from having many app containers,” Light-Hilary said.

 To start with, Comic Relief continued using its monolithic legacy “macro services” within Cloud Foundry, taking a gradual approach to introducing smaller, more focused microservices which could be improved steadily as the team learned more about the strengths of the platform.